-Terminal Landscapes: Media Ecologies of Postwar Energy Culture (in preparation).
+Terminal Landscapes: Media Ecologies or Postwar Energy Culture (in preparation).

-Climate Realism: The Aesthetics of Weather and Atmosphere in the Anthropocene.
+Climate Realism: The Aesthetics of Weather and Atmosphere in the Anthropocene .
 Edited with Lynn Badia and Marija Cetinić.
-Routledge (under contract 2019).
+Routledge (under contract 2020).

 Energy Cultures.
 Edited with Imre Szeman.
-Morgantown, WV: West Virginia University Press (in press).
+Morgantown, WV: West Virginia University Press, 2019.

 The Bloomsbury Companion to Marx.
 Edited with Andrew Pendakis and Imre Szeman.
-New York: Bloomsbury Academic Press & Continuum (in press).
+New York: Bloomsbury Academic Press & Continuum, 2018.

 Eds.
 Lynn Badia, Marija Cetinić, and Jeff Diamanti.
-Resilience: An Environmental Humanities Journal special double issue on “Climate Realism: The Aesthetics of Weather, Climate, and Atmosphere” (Winter 2019).
+Resilience: An Environmental Humanities Journal special double issue on “Climate Realism: The Aesthetics of Weather, Climate, and Atmosphere” (Spring/Summer 2020).

 Eds.
 Jeff Diamanti and Brent Bellamy.
 Mediations 31.2 special issue on "Materialism and the Critique of Energy" (Winter 2018).

 Eds.
 Brent Bellamy and Jeff Diamanti.
 Reviews in Cultural Theory 6.3 special issue on "Envisioning the Energy Humanities" (March 2016).

 "Oil's Timbre."
 Routledge Handbook for Energy Humanities .
 Eds.
 Janet Stewart and Graeme Macdonald.
 Routledge (in preparation).